edge-cloud/www.edge-cloud.net/_posts/2016-02-05-rum-light-with-cloudflare.md

 ---
 Would you like to know the ratio of visitors accessing your website over IPv4 vs. IPv6?
 Or curious about how many visitors you serve over HTTP/2 vs. SPDY or HTTP 1.1?

 Using Google Analytics, CloudFlare and some JavaScript magic we can easily get answers to these questions.
-For this we will use the principle of <a href="https://en.wikipedia.org/wiki/Real_user_monitoring" target="_blank">Real User Monitoring (RUM)</a>.
+For this we will use the principle of [Real User Monitoring (RUM)](https://en.wikipedia.org/wiki/Real_user_monitoring).

-In a <a href="https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/" target="_blank">previous post</a> I've already shown how we can track the usage of CloudFlare data centers for the delivery of our website in Google Analytics.
+In a [previous post](https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/) I've already shown how we can track the usage of CloudFlare data centers for the delivery of our website in Google Analytics.
 In this blog post I want to show you how to refine this method even further and also include information about other interesting metrics, such as IPv6 and HTTP/2 usage .

 ### Possible custom dimensions

-In the <a href="https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/" target="_blank">previous post</a> I used response header information, presented by the CloudFlare edge servers to extract information about the served traffic.
+In the [previous post](https://www.edge-cloud.net/2015/10/04/cloudflare-pops-in-google-analytics/) I used response header information, presented by the CloudFlare edge servers to extract information about the served traffic.

-This time we will instead use a <a href="https://support.cloudflare.com/hc/en-us/articles/200169986-Which-CloudFlare-data-center-do-I-reach-" target="_blank">special debugging URL</a> that is available for all CloudFlare powered sites.
+This time we will instead use a [special debugging URL](https://support.cloudflare.com/hc/en-us/articles/200169986-Which-CloudFlare-data-center-do-I-reach-) that is available for all CloudFlare powered sites.
 It is available under `https://www.example.com/cdn-cgi/trace`, where `https://www.example.com/` corresponds to the CloudFlare powered domain.

 The result will look like this: